Closing Bell: Boxing black box simulations in the resource theory of contextuality: Introduction

 We now turn to an overview of the main results in this chapter.
 A procedure $f$ that uses a box of type $S$ to build one of type $T$ determines a \stress{state transformation}, a function $\fdec{\EMP(f)}{\EMP(S)}{\EMP(T)}$ mapping any empirical model for $S$ to one for $T$.
 It is natural to ask which functions arise in this way.
 We are thus led to the following question:

-In light of the remarks made above, when $S$ is the empty box, its set of empirical modes $\EMP(S)$ is a singleton.
+In light of the remarks made above, when $S$ is the empty box, its set of empirical models $\EMP(S)$ is a singleton.
 So, a function $\EMP(S) \to \EMP(T)$ simply picks out an element of $\EMP(T)$.
 The question then reduces to a more familiar one:

-This latter question of detecting contextuality of a given empirical model, \ie\ from the observable probabilistic behaviour of a black box, has been extensively studied and is by now well understood.
+This latter question of detecting contextuality of a given empirical model, \ie from the observable probabilistic behaviour of a black box, has been extensively studied and is by now well understood.
+It can be phrased as a linear programming problem: the noncontextual empirical models form a convex polytope, whose vertices are the deterministic models corresponding to global assignments of outcomes to all measurements, and the question is to determine whether a given empirical model belongs to the polytope.

 The more general question \eqref{q:proc} can be seen as a relativised version of \eqref{q:ncmodel}.
 The generalisation is somewhat in the spirit of the `relative point of view' \cite{nlab:relativepov}, advocated by Grothendieck in the context of algebraic geometry.
 The idea is that the consideration of properties of objects gives way to the consideration of properties relativised to morphisms.
 This results in fact in a strict generalisation, as properties of objects can be then viewed as properties of the unique morphism from that object to the terminal object.